openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

     let b: Person = {name: "Bob", age: 25}

-In the example above, the type of *b* is an anonymous class that contains the same fields as the interface *I* properties.
+In the example above, the type of *b* is an anonymous class that contains the same fields as the interface ``I`` properties.

-If some interface properties are of optional type then such properties can be skiped in the object literal as they have default value *undefined* (see :ref:`Default Values for Types`) according to its union type nature (see :ref:`Variable Declarations`).
+If some interface properties are of an optional type, then such properties can be skipped in an object literal as their default values are *undefined* (see :ref:`Default Values for Types`) according to the union type nature (see :ref:`Variable Declarations`):

 .. code-block:: typescript
    :linenos: